Visiting Birken: 2023

 In order to safeguard the retreat environment at Birken, guests do not have internet or cell phone access at the monastery at any time.
 Please finalize your worldly affairs and travel arrangements before arriving.
 It is expected that you will reside on the monastery property throughout your stay and not leave the premises to make phone calls or run errands, etc. You may provide the monastery’s email address to loved ones back home, for emergencies only: firstname.lastname@example.org

-For these initial retreats in June, we are unable to pick up guests in Kamloops.
+We are unable to pick up guests in Kamloops.
 Arrivals and departures are by car, only.
 Please plan to arrive at Birken sometime between 1:00–4:00pm.
+There are cabs that have come all the way in to Birken in the past.
 Please visit Getting Here for more details.

 Last-minute cancellations are burdensome to the monastery and prevent other guests from the precious opportunity to visit.
 To that effect, please only fill out the application if you are absolutely sure you can commit to coming.
 That said, as stated above, if you are unwell before the retreat, please notify the office to cancel your booking.